Installing SB-Assembler Version 3

 Now it's time to download the SB-Assembler package, if you haven't done so already.
 After that you can unpack it all into a temporary directory of your choice.

-Then you can move the file sbasm.py and the entire directories sbapack, headers and opcodes into a newly created directory placed wherever you prefer (e.g. C:\sbasm3).
-The remaining directories can be copied into your projects directory, wherever you like.
+Then you can move the file sbasm.py and the entire directories sbapack and test into a newly created directory placed wherever you prefer (e.g. C:\sbasm3).
+The headers directory can be copied into your projects directory, wherever you like.

 If you are upgrading from a previous install, simply overwrite all old files with the new ones by repeating the process above.